JaneliaSciComp/G4_Display_Tools/docs/condition_tutorial.md

 # Open the designer

 First you have to open the Designer.
 There are two ways to do this.
-Assuming the [G4 Display Tools are on your matlab path](G4_Software_Setup.html#add-to-path), you can simply type `G4_Experiment_Designer` into your matlab command line.
-Alternatively, you can browse to the file `G4_Display_Tools/G4_Protocol_Designer/G4_Experiment_Designer.m`, open the file in matlab, and hit *Run*{:.gui-btn} at the top of the matlab window.
+Assuming the [G4 Display Tools are on your MATLAB path](G4_Software_Setup.html#add-to-path), you can simply type `G4_Experiment_Designer` into your MATLAB command window.
+Alternatively, you can browse to the file `G4_Display_Tools/G4_Protocol_Designer/G4_Experiment_Designer.m`, open the file in MATLAB, and hit *Run*{:.gui-btn} at the top of the MATLAB window.

 You should get a screen that looks like this: